Applications of the close-limit approximation: horizonless compact objects and scalar fields: Extreme Compact Objects

 with $\xi_\ell=\left(Z_0/M\right)^\ell/2$ as in Eq.~\eqref{eq:xi_M1eqM2}.
 In the isotropic frame, the two ECOs move along the $z$-axis and are located at $R=\pm Z_0$, with $0<Z_0\lesssim 0.85M$ (see also Sec.~\ref{subsec:BL}).
 We call Eq.~\eqref{eq:dsBL_pert_ECO} the BL-ECO initial data.

 We remark that although the BL initial data for BBHs in Eq.~\eqref{eq:dsBL_pert} and the BL-ECO initial data for binary ECOs in Eq.~\eqref{eq:dsBL_pert_ECO} are formally identical, the former are defined outside the BH horizon, while the latter are defined outside the ECO surface.
 This difference, as we shall show below, leads to a difference in the GW emission.
-Note also that, as discussed above, the region inside the surfaces of the ECOs (explicitly computed for a specific case of energy density profile in Appendix~\ref{app:ECO_initialdata}) does not contribute to the GW signal, by assumption.
+Note also that, as discussed above, the region inside the surfaces of the ECOs does not contribute to the GW signal, by assumption.